 Students are strongly encouraged to sign up to receive text alerts for Snow Days or Emergencies.
-To sign up for State College, text SC To 313131; for Altoona, text AL To 313131; for Lewistown, text LT To 313131.
+To sign up for State College, text SC to 313131; for Altoona, text AL to 313131.
 You will receive a confirmation text stating that you have opted in to receive texts from SHSBTPA.
 SMS message and data rates may apply.